kailash-manasarovar/statement/docs/timeline/2023/august.md

 - Also, "just me" is something I have said a lot previously.
 - [This document](../../content/tweets/august-2023-twitter.pdf) is a collection of some of those accounts.
 You will see durian mentioned and also the accounts mentioning dogs is a close relation to Domingo's surnames: Lopez Cano, which have a distinct canine connotation.
 - Since I opened a Facebook account for the general election in the UK in June 2024, I have the same sort of spam accounts full of dogs and horses trying to connect with me.

+## In the baths at Cauterets with Sally

+- I take Sally to the baths at Cauterets.
+- She behaves as if she is very shy of being in her swimming suit in public.
+- We sit in the bubbly beds outside beside each other.
+- I tell her I'm going to tame the trumpet teacher.

 ## Tweet translations